 You also may find an off-campus job.
 For example, I have a part-time job at https://essaylab.com/, which doesn’t take much time so I can give proper attention to my classes.
 So my advice: try several options and choose one that suits you the most.

 On campus housing is SO expensive.
-My first year of college I paid 7,000 dollars for room and board, and 8,200 dollars my second year (because I updated to a nicer dorm).
+In my first year of college, I paid 7,000 dollars for room and board, and 8,200 dollars my second year (because I updated to a nicer dorm).
 That’s nearly a thousand dollars each month for room and board.
-Because your freshman year you have to live in a dorm, don’t sweat it because the money is worth making all the friends, but after that don’t get tricked into paying SO much.
+Because of your freshman year you have to live in a dorm, don’t sweat it because the money is worth making all the friends, but after that don’t get tricked into paying SO much.
 Yes, being on campus and in a dorm is nice, but paying back all that money isn’t!
 I’m a junior in college, and this year I am renting a house for 385 a month, all utilities included, and I probably pay about 150 dollars in groceries, and on top of that, I’m a 3-minute walk from campus.
 I’ve cut my living expenses in half.
 Yes, keeping up with a house or apartment is more work, but it is worth it.
-This year I am saving 5,000 dollars by living off campus.
+This year I am saving 5,000 dollars by living off-campus.
 Be quick each fall with looking for living arrangements the next year.
 It’s never too early to sign a lease for next year.
 People jump on houses and apartments as soon as school starts, so DO NOT procrastinate!

 I know you have other friends going to college, so don’t try to tell me you don’t.
 Talking about money with friends is a difficult subject, but do it anyway.
 Ask them how they are paying for college.
 I’m sure they are in a similar situation.
 Even ask their parents questions about how to find a good place to loan from.
 If they’ve been through it, they can surely help you.
 If you don’t ask questions and don’t use your resources, then yes, it will be very challenging to pay for college.

 As much as your parents say they won’t help you, try to bargain with them.
 My parents don’t want to pay for my college, but that doesn’t mean they don’t want to help because all parents want to see their kids succeed.
 Ask them to, at the very least, cosign a loan.
 At the minimum, if they can do that, they’re helping.
 Another step is asking if they can give you a little money each month to put towards living expenses.
 What my parents do is great.
 They don’t pay on my loans, but the interest on my loans.
 If they pay the interest off, then all I have to pay is the actual amount I loaned, which is extremely helpful.
 Even if your parents can pay 10 dollars a month, it’s helpful.
 Know that your parents want you to pay for college because it’s a learning experience, and it’s your responsibility as an adult now.
 Don’t think they love you any less.
+And if they have already decided to help you, consider telling them about a parent plus loan refinancing.
+This will help them pay off the debt quicker.

 8. Don’t Waste Time!